Weighted Model Counting in FO2 with Cardinality Constraints and Counting Quantifiers: A Closed Form Formula: Weighted First-Order Model Counting

-We are able to capture count distributions without loosing domain liftability.
+We are able to capture count distributions without losing domain liftability.
 Furthermore, we do not introduce complex or even negative weights, making the relation between weight functions and probability rather intuitive.